 Firewall Types and Operation

-Firewalls vary in size but usually fall into three categories:
+Firewalls vary in size but usually fall into four categories:

 1. Filtering packets